carribus/vertx3-js-tests/README.md

 * Singleton objects - PASS
 * Modified config - FAIL
+    * Should be using a local shared map to achieve this
+    * See Julien Viet's reply here: https://groups.google.com/forum/?fromgroups=#!topic/vertx/OjSkhAFO1QE
-* NPM module usage - IN PROGRESS
+* NPM module usage - IN PROGRESS (currently failed)
+    * Using colors module as I thought that would be a simple, nice example
+    * Seems that vert.x's process object needs some work